 What is Employee Satisfaction?

-Employee satisfaction is a term that is used to describe if employees are happy and fulfilling their desires and needs at work.
+Employee satisfaction definition is a term that is used to describe if employees are happy and fulfilling their desires and needs at work.
 The crucial factor with employee satisfaction is that satisfied employees must do the job and make the contributions that the employer needs.

 Employee satisfaction is a wider term that is used by the Human Capital industry to describe how satisfied or content employees are with elements like their jobs, their employee experience, and the organizations they work for.
 Employee satisfaction is one key metric that can help determine the overall pulse of an organization, which is why many organizations employ regular surveys to measure employee satisfaction and track satisfaction trends over time.
 A high satisfaction level shows that employees are happy with how their employer treats them

 Often, the term employee satisfaction is used interchangeably with employee engagement; however, while engagement is one-factor influencing overall satisfaction (and it may be said the reverse is also somewhat true), the two are not the same.